 Aoun is the first president since Taif to enjoy the objective conditions allowing him to contest the usual cabinet formation routine.
 But his behavior has also shown something else about Taif, namely that regardless of constitutional strictures the amendments it brought still leave much room for personalities and political context.
 Taif has been different things at different times, a norm among constitutional systems.
 The term “a living constitution” is there for a reason.

 The assumption, for instance, that Taif has represented a victory for the Sunni prime minister is simply inadequate.
 In 1998, parliament elected Emile Lahoud president, and he had the support both of the Syrian regime and the branches of the Lebanese army.
 The prime minister at the time was the upright but anemic Salim al-Hoss, so that it was Lahoud who retained the upper hand in the state and in their relationship.
-Much the same can be said of Saad al-Hariri when became prime minister in 2016.
+Much the same can be said of Saad al-Hariri when he became prime minister in 2016.
 Aoun and Bassil neutralized him at every turn, and Hezbollah’s backing for the president and his son in law gave them both ample space to push their agenda.

 Why should this matter?
 Because Aoun, the sworn enemy of Taif, may have created the foundation for a Maronite reconciliation with Taif.
 As the president’s coreligionists begin realizing that the post-August 1990 constitution is not the cataclysm they imagined and that the Maronite presidency was given significant discretionary power, they may come to understand that Taif is the best thing to happen to the community after the unavoidable move away from the First Republic.